Jeffrey D. Ullman

 This article also advocated research on a system like "Total

-Information Awareness," although I doubt that it had any
+Information Awareness," (now known as PRISM) although I doubt that it had any

 influence on that development.